xuantiep/koffijberghairdressers/_collecties/tribute.md

 ## Then

 In dit kapsel herken je de ambachtelijkheid.
-Er is gewerkt met harde en zachte lijnen en het haar is op verschillende manieren te stylen: kort/lang.
+Er is gewerkt met harde en zachte lijnen en het haar is op verschillende manieren te stylen: kort/lang.With this hairstyle, you recognize craftsmanship.
+Strong and soft lines have been combined and the hair can be styled in different ways: short/long.

 ## Now